 I’d managed the day.
 I was barely doing it, I was more fragile than I had been most of the month, but I was trudging through the day.
 I had cried a bit in the morning, but I didn’t feel like I needed to.
 I was going to make the best of this day, even if I felt miserable.
 Even though everything is a trigger, a reminder of all the things I don’t get to see, or have.
 When the kids line up to hug their mothers, I wish for one more set of arms to wrap around my neck.

-Dinner was over, everyone had scattered.
-I sat with a few people at the table, while I nursed my wine when the conversation turned to adoption.
+Dinner was over, and evening was coming.
+In a moment, the conversation turned to adoption.
+I felt my stomach flip a dozen times.
 I bit my tongue.
 Someone mentioned that a family member was so selfless for spending the day with the birthmother.
 Another person, confused, asked if the mother was trying to get the baby back.

 “That’s open adoption”, I spit out fiercely.
 The tone in my voice surprised me.